Justin Turner Player Props: Red Sox vs. Yankees

-Justin Turner -- with an on-base percentage of .250 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the New York Yankees, with Gerrit Cole on the mound, on June 9 at 7:05 PM ET.
+On Saturday, Justin Turner (.256 on-base percentage in past 10 games, 84 points below season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+In his most recent game, he had two hits (going 2-for-4) against the Yankees.

 Justin Turner Game Info & Props vs. the Yankees